Ways to not pay the 200 baht Thai bank ATM fee

 1. Organize your life so you use Thai ATMs for overseas withdrawals fewer times every month.
 If you use them four times a month, reduce that to three.
 Or two.
 Over a year, when you factor in you are saving 200 baht every time you do not make a withdrawal, this can add up to several hundred dollars in savings.

 2. Use your overseas credit card.
-Sure, it costs the Thai store that accepts it a fee to process it, but it doesn’t cost you anything as long as you pay it off on time.
-And you will probably find, like I have, that the exchange rate you get through it is often better than the one the Thai banks are giving for ATM withdrawals.
+Sure, it costs the Thai store that accepts it a fee to process it, but for most people it doesn’t cost you anything as long as you pay it off on time.
+You will also probably find, like I have, that the exchange rate you get through it is often better than the one the Thai banks are giving for ATM withdrawals.